rpellerin/dotfiles/README.md

 ### Android

 Pay attention while installing the Android SDK, it requires extra Debian packages, as stated on the download page.
-You'll also need to install `lib32stdc++6`.
+You'll also need to install `lib32stdc++6` and `lib32z1`.

 Then: